milanaryal/milanaryal.github.io/_posts/2020-06-09-getting-started-with-webpack.md

 **Plugins**

-The plugins option is used to customize the webpack build process in a variety of ways. webpack comes with a variety built-in plugins available under webpack.[plugin-name].
+The plugins option is used to customize the Webpack build process in a variety of ways.
+Webpack comes with a variety built-in plugins available under webpack.[plugin-name].

 Example configuration for Terser Webpack plugin, Clean distribute path plugin, and Webpack native Progress plugin: